Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 President Obama said in a speech before the nuclear security summit that the risk of a nuclear confrontation between nations has gone down, but the risk of nuclear attack has gone up.

-The two-day meeting concluded with an agreement by participants to take steps to prevent non-state actors like Al-Qaeda from obtaining nuclear weapons.
+The two-day meeting concluded with an agreement by participants to take steps to prevent non-state actors like al-Qaeda from obtaining nuclear weapons.

-Well, this is patently absurd.
+This is patently absurd.

-Other people say it's gonna it's imminent, it's within weeks.
+Other people say it's imminent.

-Do you think they have any doubt, any lack of uh problem giving Al-Qaeda nuclear weapons?
+Whenever and if ever Ahmedine Izad and the Mullahs get nukes, do you think they have any doubt, any lack of a problem giving al-Qaeda nuclear weapons?

 Tougher security prevent terrorists, criminals, and others from acquiring nuclear goods.

-Yeah, we were given briefings, and when we tried to find specific intel on the threat, the answer was we don't have any.
+You know, we were given briefings, and when we tried to find specific intel on the threat, the answer was we don't have any.

-So we don't have any intel on increased threats, and that Obama says the nuclear risk is growing.
+So we don't have any intel on increased threats.

 Why all this talk of nukes all of a sudden?